phronmophobic/blog/markdown/reusable-ui-components.md

 Since the effect handler is registered globally, fully qualified keywords are highly encouraged.
 The name of the function defined in the current namespace will be the same as the name of the intent with "effect-" prefixed to the name.
 The main reason for the prefix is that the effect handler (eg. `effect-fire-missiles!`) may want to rely on a similarly named function (eg. `fire-missiles!`) in the same namespace.
 The effect handler function defined in the local namespace won't generally be used directly, but it should have its own name so it can be tested/debugged/etc independently of the rest of the UI.

 The last difference between `defeffect` and `defn` is that an implicit argument, `dispatch!`, is prepended to its argument list.
-We want to allow effect handlers to define themselves in terms of other effect handlers, but we don't want to directly connect implementation of effect handlers.
+We want to allow effect handlers to define themselves in terms of other effect handlers, but we don't want to directly connect implementations of effect handlers.
 For example, in development we may want the effect handler for `::notify-user` to print to stdout.
 In production, dispatching a `::notify-user` effect may send an email or text message.

 The default effect handler uses all of the globally defined effect handlers, but an alternate effect handler that augments, instruments, replaces, or removes effect handlers can be easily be produced and provided as the effect handler for a user interface.